tiendatnguyen-vision/Final_project_CS570/README.md

 I have trained the DCGAN model for 500 epochs and CGAN model for 200 epochs.
 The trained weights can be found here: https://drive.google.com/drive/folders/1OZrccNu7_TAwRBTVPT9MOJJbgch1xaN7?usp=sharing

+The CGAN may need to be trained for 500 epochs but i don't have enough time.
+Please train it again!